Rapid130RS/iris_dataset/README.md

 ![Iris](iris.jpg)

 The subejct matter of the Iris dataset is a family of 260–300 types of flowers.
-IN 1936 RA Fisher had a paper published [I'm an inline-style link](https://www.google.com)
-[paper pulished](http://github.com "Named link title") in the •Annals of Eugenics•
+IN 1936 RA Fisher had a [paper pulished](http://github.com "Named link title") in the ••Annals of Eugenics•

 [I'm an inline-style link](https://www.google.com)